qadriarslan/new_development/README.md

 # GitHub repository for all my web development tryouts.
-Have tried my hands on web components.
+Have tried my hands on web components, react with flux.

-AngularJS would be next in line.
+React with redux would be next in line.
+Need to learn angular as well.